 - Phones and tablets.
 Since so many learners access Khan Academy on their phones and tablets, we needed a design that could shrink to fit comfortably on smaller screens.
 The new design makes it easier and quicker for us to create and improve the site across all sizes.

 - Expose more content.
 We also wanted to better expose the broad range of content Khan Academy has, since so many people don't realize all of the things you can learn on our site.

-We’ve been listening to and incorporating feedback for many months—in fact we have been testing the new design with dedicated alpha and beta users since early December 2015.
-Because of this we were able to adapt the new designs to fit the needs of our users from very early on.
+We’ve been listening to and incorporating feedback—in fact, we have been testing the new design with dedicated alpha and beta users since December 2015.
+Because of this, we are able to accommodate the new design to fit the needs of our users.

 And we’re still open to more feedback—many folks have noticed we’ve always been experimenting with new and old elements of the site—we’re always wanting to make the site better for you.
 We’re thankful to everyone for the input so far!

 Last updated September 22, 2017